c1xx/sentinel/README.md

 [![Build Status](https://travis-ci.org/bitcorepay/sentinel.svg?branch=master)](https://github.com/LIMXTEC/sentinel)

-Sentinel is an autonomous agent for persisting, processing and automating Bitcore V12.1 governance objects and tasks, and for expanded functions in the upcoming Bitcore V13 release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating Bitcore V0.90.8.7 governance objects and tasks.

-Sentinel is implemented as a Python application that binds to a local version 12.1 bitcored instance on each Bitcore V12.1 Masternode.
+Sentinel is implemented as a Python application that binds to a local version 0.90.8.7 bitcored instance on each Bitcore V0.90.8.7 Masternode.

-This guide covers installing Sentinel onto an existing 12.1 Masternode in Ubuntu 14.04 / 16.04.
+This guide covers installing Sentinel onto an existing 0.90.8.7 Masternode in Ubuntu 18.04.

 ## Installation